 - Silk: Silk isn’t too popular anymore but it does a good job.
 Silk can be difficult to care for so many people prefer the more robust synthetic material or merino wool.
 It is also fairly expensive.

 - Cotton: Cotton is popular, but it is a very poor base layer.
 Cotton absorbs a lot of moisture but doesn’t wick it away — it just holds damp material next to your skin.
 This is the complete opposite of what you want in a base layer and it will actually make you colder.

 - Fleece: Fleece is as warm as wool but it is lighter weight and a lot less bulky.
 I think it is a solid option for a mid layer.
 It also has the ability to hold in warmth even if it gets damp.
 I think that a nice fleece jacket is a good investment but there are plenty of budget options available.
 A fleece jacket is also versatile because it can be worn as an outer layer on a warmer day or a mid layer on a cold day.

 - Wool: Wool is a great choice.
 It has been keeping people warm for thousands of years.
 Wool will still keep you warm even if it gets damp.
-It is bulky so it adds weight
+It is bulky though, so it adds some weight.

 - Synthetic (Thinsulate): While not as good as wool/fleece it is cheap and does a fairly good job.

 - Down Fill: Down filled “puffy” jackets can provide a ton of warmth while being really lightweight.
 Another nice feature is that they can be compressed into a ball the size of a shoe, so they are great for ultra-light travel.